-This step by step guide will provide an example of how to extract PDF form data in Microsoft Flow using Encodian’s ‘Get PDF Form Data’ action, before creating a SharePoint list item using the extracted data.
-Noting once you have extracted the data you can do anything with the data (Flow capabilities permitting), this is just one simple example.
+This step by step guide will provide an example of how to extract PDF form data in Microsoft Power Automate using Encodian’s ‘Get PDF Form Data’ action, before creating a SharePoint list item using the extracted data.
+Noting once you have extracted the data you can do anything with the data (Power Automate capabilities permitting), this is just one simple example.

 A holiday request PDF form is completed by company employee’s and sent to a generic mailbox for manual processing.
-This Flow solution picks up all relevant new emails, extracts the data contained within the PDF Form attachment and adds the data to a SharePoint list for onward approval processing.
+This Power Automate solution picks up all relevant new emails, extracts the data contained within the PDF Form attachment and adds the data to a SharePoint list for onward approval processing.

 1. Create a new Flow using the ‘Automated — from blank‘ option